Menu

 • Comments section (if commenting is enabled)

-Bug titles, descriptions, and steps to reproduce are filtered for profanity before being displayed.
+Bug titles, descriptions, and steps to reproduce are filtered for profanity before being displayed, unless the project’s profanity filter has been disabled in Content Settings.

 Disabling the Board